Boggy Depot: Release and reception

 Billboard described Boggy Depot as similar to Cantrell's work in Alice in Chains and considered it "an album that solidifies Cantrell's reputation as a singer/songwriter/performer in his own right."

 In December 1999, The A.V.
 Clubs Stephen Thompson listed Boggy Depot as a nominee for Least Essential Solo Album in his article "Least Essential Albums of the '90s".
 In April 2002, Thompson gave the album a mixed review, commending "My Song" and "Between" as the best tracks while regarding "Dickeye" and "Devil By His Side" as "pedestrian".
 He elaborated on the overall sound as "too much [...] like Alice in Chains minus a recognizable vocalist; in other words, a little bit like Creed and Days of the New."
 Thompson compared it to Scott Weiland's 12 Bar Blues as another "bad post-grunge solo album".

+Jane Dark of SPIN was largely dismissive of Boggy Depot.
+Dark described the record as "tiresomely grown up" and to consist of "weary tunes sung so poorly you'd think it was indie rock".
+Despite praising the song "Between", Dark criticised the length of the songs (ranging from five to over eight minutes), stating that "this didn't work for Oasis and it doesn't work here".